Mr-cool08/tolka/README.md

 # 3. Usage

 Home page: The home page displays general information about the translation service.
-This part is not a part of the application.
+This is not a part of the application.

 Submit Translation Job:

-1. Click on the "Submit Job" button on the home page.
-2. Fill out the required information in the form, including name, email, preferred language, start time, end time, and phone number.
+1. Fill out the required information in the form, including name, email, preferred language, start time, end time, and phone number.
-3. Click "Submit" to proceed to the billing information form.
+2. Click "Submit" to proceed to the billing information form.

 Billing Information Form: